husnaizza/PyMath/README.md

 A customizable Math Quiz great for learning or just practice.

 ## Usage
-To install run the following commands in shell:
+To use run the following commands in shell:
 ```
 pip install -r requirements.txt
 python app.py